wb14123/blog/jekyll/_posts/2024-06-08-Create-a-Checkbox-That-Returns-Boolean-Value-for-htmx.markdown

 > Since Apple's WebKit team's position is that customized builtins shouldn't exist in the first place, we don't support this proposal.

 Anyway, it is what it is.
-So I need to workaround it.
-The solution I came up is to include another checkbox element as a child instead of inherit it.
+So I need to work around it.
+The solution I came up with is to include another checkbox element as a child instead of inheriting it.
 Here is the code:

 ```javascript
 class BooleanCheckbox extends HTMLElement {